In part 1, we discussed what social anxiety looks like and the various ways it can appear in people’s lives. But where does it come from?

 How We Hide

-We develop methods of hiding the elements of ourselves where we lack confidence and feel threatened, and instead, we try to manifest inauthentic ways of covering up our insecurities.
-This is what leads to social anxiety.
+Over time, we may develop methods of hiding the elements of ourselves where we lack confidence and feel threatened, and instead, we try to manifest inauthentic ways of covering up our insecurities.
+This is often what leads to social anxiety.
 Our biggest fear is that the pieces of ourselves that we are trying to cover up will be revealed — that the person we are talking to will see our true selves, and inevitably (just as happened as a child with parents or peers), we will be judged and rejected.

 Luckily, there are ways to overcome these issues, and those will be covered in part 3.